 Prior to coming to HARC, he chaired the Texas Natural Resource Conservation Commission (TNRCC), the predecessor agency to the Texas Commission on Environmental Quality (TCEQ).
 His key accomplishments there were to merge together environmental programs from several state agencies to form the TNRCC, create a framework to manage the Edwards Aquifer that was subsequently enacted into state statute; established Texas’ first Task Force to identify and assess environmental justice issues; and develop and implement a set of pollution prevention initiatives that catalyzed major reductions in air toxics and hazardous waste in the state.

 Mr. Hall left a lasting mark on TCEQ by implementing the Mickey Leland Environmental Internship Program.
 From 1996 to 2010, in the capacity of President of John Hall Public Affairs, he played a leadership role in leading Texas to effectively address ozone non-attainment challenges in the Houston-Galveston and Dallas-Fort Worth metropolitan areas, including his service as Executive Director of the Texas Environmental Research Consortium (TERC) at HARC.
 More recently, he served in leadership roles at Environmental Defense Fund and led the advocacy organization’s clean energy efforts in ten of the largest states in the nation and vehicle electrification initiatives in Texas.

-HARC has had the honor of working with Mr. Hall for 20 years through his work with TERC and as a former member of HARC’s Board of Directors.
+HARC has had the honor of working with Mr. Hall for 20 years through his work with TERC, as a former member of HARC’s Board of Directors, and as a recent Senior Advisor.
 In February of this year, the TCEQ published a video conversation about his life and career.
 Please click here to view it.